goldmansachs/jdmn/docs/faq/translation.md

 protoVersion            | Version of the Protocol Buffer used. | Default value "proto3" generateProtoMessages   | Flag to control the generation of Proto Messages. | Default value false generateProtoServices   | Flag to control the generation of Proto Services. | Default value false dmnDialect              | DMN dialect used to describe the decision model. | Mandatory.
-Default value is com.gs.dmn.dialect.StandardDMNDialectDefinition dmnValidators           | DMN validators to be used to validate the model. | Optional.
+Default value is com.gs.dmn.dialect.JavaTimeDMNDialectDefinition dmnValidators           | DMN validators to be used to validate the model. | Optional.
 Default value com.gs.dmn.validation.NopDMNValidator dmnTransformers         | DMN transformers to be applied before translation. | Optional.
 Default value com.gs.dmn.transformation.NopDMNTransformer. templateProvider        | The template provider to be used.                  | Mandatory.
 Default value is com.gs.dmn.transformation.template.TreeTemplateProvider